Dahlia 'Muchacha' - Informal Decorative (1 tuber)

 Shipping calculated at checkout.

-Introducing the newest addition to your garden for the 2024 season - Dahlia 'Muchacha'!
+Introducing the newest addition to your garden - Dahlia 'Muchacha'!
 This informal decorative features stunning 4″ blooms in a captivating blend of dark and light purple, accented by a soft cream hue on the petals' inner edges.
 Expect a height of 3-4′ as this beauty grows.

 Plant Height: 3-4'